GIT-STATUS(1) Git Manual GIT-STATUS(1)

 take some time in a large working tree.
 Consider enabling

-untracked cache and split index if supported (see
+untracked cache and split index if supported (see git

-git update-index --untracked-cache and
+update-index --untracked-cache and git update-index

-git update-index --split-index), Otherwise you can use
+--split-index), Otherwise you can use no to have git status

-git status return more quickly without showing untracked files.
+return more quickly without showing untracked files.
 All usual

-spellings for Boolean value
+spellings for Boolean value true are taken as normal and false as

 no.